 Texas problem gambling resources

 Texas’ problem gambling resources are rather sparse, though this is partially because of how limited gambling operations are in the state.
-There are three tribal casinos in operation as well as a state lottery, but no sports betting or Texas online casinos up and running (all are prohibited under TX law).
+There are three tribal casinos in operation as well as the Texas Lottery, but no sports betting or Texas online casinos up and running (all are prohibited under TX law).

 The most direct local option is UT's Counseling & Mental Health Center (CMHC), which can provide direct support and connect gambling addicts and at-risk individuals with mental health professionals.
 Call 512-471-3515 for information on setting up an appointment with a counselor, or in an emergency, contact the CMHC Crisis Line at 512-471-CALL for a telephone counselor.